softprops/hubcaps/README.md

 ## /!\ planned API changes

-* implement error handling in terms of error-chain crate
 * implement async interface when hyper adopts it

 The goal and motivation behind these are not to intentionally make breaking changes,